Triscus/EuroshieldGranular/README.md

 *Note: The MIDI IN Port (Teensy Port 0) was used as a digital Input.*

 ## Modified Audio Library
 The Sampler can sample up to ~1450 ms of Audio when using a modified Teensy Audio library.
 The variables in `effect_granular.h` and `effect_granular.cpp` needs to be changed from type int16_t to int32_t.
 The sketch then can use up to 64000 bytes sample memory.
-In my setup I was able to use ~ 59015 bytes (1337ms) with 94% Memory Usage.
+In my setup I was able to use ~ 59015 bytes (1337 ms (Yay!)) with 94% Memory Usage.
 (Teensy 3.5).
 The variable for the granular memory needs to be int32_t too.
-Not Sure if it works with Teens 3.2 as I wasn't able to test.

-The modified files are in this repository, make a backup first and copy them to:
+The modified files are in this repository, make a backup first and copy & replace them to:

 `C:\Program Files (x86)\Arduino\hardware\teensy\avr\libraries\Audio`

-You should be able to use the sketch by default, the length of the sample is ~725 ms.
+You should be able to use the sketch by default, the length of the sample then is ~725 ms.

-To use the modified library look out for the definitions at the beginning of the code
+To use the modified library look out for the definitions at the beginning of the code.
+Not Sure if it works with Teens 3.2 as I wasn't able to test.

 ## TFT/Serial Out
 My Euroshield uses a ILI9342 TFT to display the values, but the relevant parts of the code are commented out by default.
 Default is a Serial Out which prints out the values of both Voices every second.
 Look out for the Definitions at the beginning.